OpenIE-HelperCodes/FetchFilteredNumericalWikiSentences/README.md

 # FetchFilteredWikiSentences

-Extracts the sentences from wikipedia and filters required numerical sentences
+Extracts the sentences from wikipedia (uses WikiXMLParser) and filters required numerical sentences.
+The wikipedia files are not added here for the obvious reason (too large files).